engineering-collaboration/book/docs/book/anatomy-of-a-software-company/communications-channels.md

+---
+title: Communication Channels
+description: A broad collection of communication tools allows us to enable channels of various types of information exchange.
+From low-noise high-concentration work to collaborative work and cross-disciplinary brainstorming.
+---

 # Communication Channels

 Communication is all exchange of information necessary to complete our task.
 The typical tools available for us to cultivate levels of communication are (but not limited to):